Nottingham, 4 - 6 February 2022

-The fifth annual UK Harmony Brigade 'Rally' will be held from Friday 7 February to Sunday 9 February 2020 at the De Vere Jubilee Conference Centre Hotel on the Jubilee campus of the University of Nottingham.
+The eighth annual UK Harmony Brigade 'Rally' will be held from Friday 10 February to Sunday 12 February 2023 at the De Vere Jubilee Conference Centre Hotel on the Jubilee campus of the University of Nottingham.

 Extreme Quartet singing is not new to the UK; the Extreme Quartets stream of the BABS Harmony College has just had its fifth successful year.
 However, the harmony college stream is less intense (with 'only' six songs to learn), and with an educational objective to fulfill.